Enriques surfaces with normal K3-like coverings: K3-like coverings with elliptic double point

 according to \cite{Shioda 1990}, Theorem 8.6.
 The summands in the middle are the usual intersection numbers, and the \emph{local contributions} $\contr_b(P,Q)\in\QQ_{\geq 0}$ are certain rational numbers tabulated in \cite{Shioda 1990}, page 229.
 They reflect how the sections $P,Q$ pass through the irreducible components of the fiber $J_b$, in relation to the zero-section $O\subset J$.
 The corresponding quadratic form can be written as

 where $\contr_b(P)=\contr_b(P,P)$.

 For each point $b\in B$, we denote by $\Phi_b$ the group of components in the N\'eron model of $J\otimes\O_{B,b}$.
 Its order is the number of irreducible components in $S_b$ with multiplicity $m=1$ in the fiber.
-The \emph{narrow Mordell--Weil lattice} is the subgroup of $\MW(J/B)$ of elements $P$ with $P\cong O$ in $\Phi_b$ for all $b\in B$.
-Note that if $\Phi\cong O$ in $\Phi_b$, then the local contributions $\contr_b(P,Q)$ in the explicit formula for the height pairing vanish.
+Clearly, the narrow Mordell--Weil lattice is the subgroup of $\MW(J/B)$ of elements $P$ with $P\cong O$ in $\Phi_b$ for all $b\in B$.
+Note that if $P\cong O$ in $\Phi_b$, then the local contributions $\contr_b(P,Q)$ in the explicit formula for the height pairing vanish.

 Suppose now that $J\ra\PP^1$ be a jacobian rational elliptic surface.
 Then we have $\chi(\O_J)=1$.
 Oguiso and Shioda \cite{Oguiso; Shioda 1991} tabulated the possible isomorphism classes of Mordell--Weil lattices $\MW(J/\PP^1)$ in terms of the trivial sublattices $T=T(J/\PP^1)$, a list containing 74 cases.
 The arguments are purely lattice-theoretical, and apply to arbitrary characteristics.
-Following their convention, we regard $T$ as a positive-definite lattice, by introducing a sign.

 Let us give an example: If the configuration of Kodaira types is $\III+ 32^21$, the trivial lattice becomes $A_1^{\oplus 3}\oplus A_2$, which appears as No.\ 23 in the Oguiso--Shioda list; we then read off that the Mordell--Weil lattice is given by